• Skip to main content

 Rear Bag (Pinch Bag)

 The next thing I would get is a rear bag or sometimes referred to as a pinch bag.
 The rear bag is placed under the buttstock of the rifle so you’re not using muscle tension to stabilize the rifle.
-Pinching the bag will help make fine elevation adjustments on your target at long range keeping shot to shot consistency.
+Pinching the bag will help make fine elevation adjustments on your target at long range keeping shot-to-shot consistency.

 Tripods